eldyj/wms/README.md

 		# change 'wms' to 'python `path to wms.py`' or whatever you have wms
   	wms
 	}; fi
-	return # return needed only for avoiding configs in tty }; fi
+	return # return needed only for avoiding rest of configs in tty }; fi
 ```